-The ACGME-accredited Pediatric Rehabilitation Medicine (PRM) Fellowship Program at Cincinnati Children’s Hospital Medical Center offers a broad exposure to pediatric inpatient and outpatient clinical settings.
+The ACGME-accredited Rehabilitation Medicine Fellowship Program at Cincinnati Children’s Hospital Medical Center offers a broad exposure to pediatric inpatient and outpatient clinical settings.
 It also provides excellent research training through both didactics and faculty mentorship.
 We offer one- and two-year programs, depending on the fellows’ previous training and qualifications needed to sit for PRM certification.

 Our 12-bed CARF-accredited pediatric inpatient rehabilitation unit is located in a free-standing 523-bed tertiary pediatric hospital.
 All pediatric subspecialties at Cincinnati Children’s refer patients to us for inpatient services.
 We also receive referrals from other regional and national medical centers.